MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 // Adds text field to frame
 frame.add(area);
 ```

-If we don't want the user to enter text into a text field or text area (i.e. they are being used to jsut display text), we can use the following code:
+If we don't want the user to enter text into a text field or text area (i.e. they are being used to just display text), we can use the following code:

 ```java
 field.setEditable(false); // Prevents the user from entering text into the text field field.setEditable(true); // Allows the user to enter text into the text field
 ```

-We can get the text in a label, text fieldm and text area using `getText()` and we can change the text using `setText`.
+We can get the text in a label, text field, and text area using `getText()`,  and we can change the text using `setText`.

-We can also add scrollers to text areas so that they can display an unlimited amount of text.
+We can also add **scrollers** to text areas so that they can display an unlimited amount of text.
 Here is an example:

 ```Java
 // The first three lines are the same as above